 About the research

-This project aims to improve the awareness and understanding of mental health and wellbeing by organising, generating and sharing information about current mental health and wellbeing measures.
-This project will be the first to comprehensively document measures of mental health and wellbeing within the UK’s longitudinal studies.
+This project aimed to improve the awareness and understanding of mental health and wellbeing by organising, generating and sharing information about current mental health and wellbeing measures.
+This project is the first to comprehensively document measures of mental health and wellbeing within the UK’s longitudinal studies.

-The team will carry out a mapping exercise to identify and document existing measures of mental health and wellbeing within the studies, and then share this information publicly through an online platform.
-It also plans to promote and maximise the use of the studies’ mental health measures to researchers through workshops and activity sessions, especially researchers and users from disciplines that do not typically use mental health data.
+The team carried out a mapping exercise to identify and document existing measures of mental health and wellbeing within the studies, and then shared this information publicly through an online platform.
+It also promoted the use of the studies’ mental health measures to researchers through a workshop and activity sessions.

 The richness of measures collected by longitudinal studies offers unique opportunities to answer key research questions about mental health and wellbeing.